Menu

 Owned By: Town of Kingston

-The headquarters for Kingston’s Recreation department, offering various classes and programs.
-Indoor spaces available to rent for classes and functions.
-Baseball and soccer fields, basketball courts.
+Reed Community House is the headquarters for Kingston’s Recreation department.
+Various programs are offered, and indoor spaces are available to rent for classes and functions.
+The grounds are known as the Bailey Memorial Playfield, and feature basketball courts plus soccer and baseball fields.
 Right Field Playground is immediately adjacent (to the rear).

 Features